lnsayer/my-website/_posts/titanic_machine_learning_project.md

  <img src="/files/titanic_project/k-folds_cross_validation.png" width="auto" height="300">

+ [4]

-The advantages of cross validation is that we can pick which model from hyperparameter tuning is best whilst knowing it won't overfit the data since the accuracy is scored on unseen data.
+The advantage of cross validation is that we can pick which model from hyperparameter tuning is best whilst knowing it will not overfit the data since the accuracy is scored on unseen data.
 Normally the test set is meant to represent unseen data so we do not want to improve our models on it otherwise we risk overfitting.
 This project is unusual in that the test data is actually from the same distribution (i.e. the same ship).

 Luckily Scikit-learn has some functions so that we can do this automatically with `GridSearchCV` and `RandomizedSearchCV`. `GridSearchCV` takes a dictionary of hyperparameters and exhaustively tries every single one to find the best cross validation score (which we will do with k-folds). `RandomizedSearchCV` also takes a dictionary of hyperparameters but randomly tries a pre-set number of different combinations.
-It has been shown that `RandomizedSearchCV` performs better with fewer iterations but that `GridSearchCV` will find the optimal hyperparameters given enough iterations.
+It has been shown that `RandomizedSearchCV` performs better with fewer iterations but that `GridSearchCV` will find the optimal hyperparameters given enough iterations [5].

 ``` python
 # Setup the random seed